About r/Archery

 The community at a glance

-r/Archery is a Subreddit for Olympic Fans with roughly 291K members.
+r/Archery is a Subreddit for Olympic Fans with roughly 294K members.
 It has been around since 2009.
 It uses a forum format for communication.
-It is the 7th largest community in the Olympics topic page.
+On the Hive Index it ranks #4 in the Olympics communities list.

 Roughly 26K members have joined in the past year.